Adapting to Misspecification: Group decision making interpretation

 \subsection{Discussion}

-Taking the committees to represent different camps of researchers, our stylized model suggests adaptive estimation can help to forge consensus between researchers with varying beliefs about the suitability of different econometric models.
 The prospects for achieving consensus are governed by the loss of efficiency under adaptation.
-When $\Aopt(\mathcal{B})$ is small, consensus is likely, as the adaptive decision will yield maximal risk similar to each camp's perceived $B$-minimax risk.
-When $\Aopt(\mathcal{B})$ is large, however, consensus is unlikely to emerge, as the optimally adaptive estimator will be perceived as excessively risky by camps with extreme beliefs.
+When $\Aopt(\mathcal{B})$ is small, consensus is likely, as the adaptive estimator will yield maximal risk similar to each committee's perceived $B$-minimax risk.
+When $\Aopt(\mathcal{B})$ is large, however, consensus is unlikely to emerge, as the optimally adaptive estimator will be perceived as excessively risky by committees with extreme beliefs.